Appellate Appendices

 How do I format an appellate appendix?

-Include documents cited in your brief: transcript portions, key exhibits, orders being appealed, and essential evidence.
-Keep it focused - courts discourage voluminous excerpts.
+Excerpts of record typically include documents cited in your brief: relevant portions of transcripts, key exhibits, orders being appealed, and any other record documents essential to understanding the issues on appeal.
+Include only what's necessary - courts discourage voluminous excerpts.

-Confidential materials typically go in a separate sealed volume.
-ExhibitPrep processes files locally, keeping confidential documents on your computer during preparation.
+Confidential exhibits typically go in a separate, sealed appendix or confidential volume.
+Check your appellate rules for sealing procedures.
+ExhibitPrep processes files locally, so confidential documents never leave your computer during preparation.

 Prepare Your Appellate Appendix Today